Compass

 Key Achievements and Impact

 Participants were encouraged to implement human rights education initiatives in their communities and professional settings.
 The course fostered a collaborative environment, leading to the development of new advocacy proposals and networking opportunities.
-Notably, the training emphasized the importance of integrating human rights principles into various sectors, potentially influencing youth policy and work practices.
+Feedback highlighted the effectiveness of non-formal education tools.

 Looking Ahead

 Roma Versitas Albania plans to support participants in implementing their proposed initiatives, including advocacy campaigns and educational activities in schools.
-The organization also seeks continued guidance and support from the Council of Europe to expand these efforts and further promote human rights education.
+The organization also seeks continued guidance and support from the Council of Europe.